What is happening when people experience anxiety?

 People often experience anxiety and stress across different areas of life:

-• In the body: tension, shallow breathing, disrupted sleep, fatigue
+In the body: muscle tension, shallow breathing, disrupted sleep, hot flushes, fatigue

-• In the mind: overthinking, rumination, difficulty switching off
+In the mind: overthinking, rumination, difficulty switching off, racing thoughts, hypervigilance

 Why it gets Stuck